Saima-devup/Saima-devup/README.md

 - ERP platform for S & A. Abahsain Co.
 Ltd. (3.5 years, Enterprise-scale).
 - LMS with online exam/assessment system (import/export, auto-grading, analytics).
 - AI-based document management system with Azure OCR + classification.
-- Oil & Gas real-time analytics dashboards with AI-driven predictions.
+- Real-time analytics dashboards with AI-driven predictions.
 - E-commerce platform with sales order management & marketplace features.

 <mark>💬 If you need a long-term partner who understands both enterprise workflows and modern AI-driven development, let’s connect.
 I’d be glad to discuss your project and share code samples/demo apps relevant to your needs.</mark>